Corvimae/pokemon-ranger/docs/routefiles.md

 `adaptability` (boolean, default: `false`) - Whether the attacker has the ability Adaptability.

+`criticalHit` (boolean, default: `false`) - Whether to calculate the attack as if it were a critical hit.

 `otherPowerModifier` (number, default: `1`) - An additional multiplier to apply to the base power of the move, such as from a type-boosting item.

 `statModifier` (number, default: `1`) - An additional multiplier to apply to the runner's Pokémon's relevant stat, such as from the Huge Power ability.